PLC-Programmer/PLC-Programmer.github.io/(C) Working with simple build tool to run an app on the JVM in Windows with (3rd party) imports.md

 <br/>

-### (C) as a basic workflow with my Scala programming
+### (C) as a basic workflow for my Scala programming

 This workflow (C), be it in Windows or Linux, is kind of a basic workflow for my (little) Scala programming.
 It involves 4 key concepts:

 * the starting point is opening an OS shell and changing to a directory which will be the parent directory of the later project root directory
-* remember that with the _> sbt new_ command from the OS shell and setting a project name at: _name [Scala 3 Project Template]:_ inside the simple build tool you will automatically create the OS project root directory!
+* remember that with the _> sbt new_ command from the OS shell and setting a project name at: _name [Scala 3 Project Template]:_ inside the simple build tool, you will automatically create the OS project root directory!
 * working on the _build.sbt_ configuration file located in the project root directory
 * the operation of the sbt, often having a leading "~" character at a sbt command to work in the foreground on source code files and project configuration files